halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 # Introduction

-This document is intended for programmers who already understand the functions of ourplugin, know the basics of programming in Unreal Engine 4 and who wish to understand the inner workings of our plugin and who might even want to extend it.
+This document is intended for programmers who already understand the functions of our plugin, know the basics of programming in Unreal Engine 4 and who wish to understand the inner workings of our plugin and who might even want to extend it.
 In the first chapter, which you are reading right now, we will explain the structure of the document.
 We will also mention things you should have done and should know before reading the rest of the document.
 In the next chapter we will introduce the basic structure of the plugin, as well as some principles that apply throughout the plugin.
 The chapter after that will give you a high level overview of the functionality of this plugin.
 After that we will explain some basic ways how you can extend the plugin functionality.
 And in the last chapter we will share some tips and tricks we think might be useful.
 We will also explain some problems we found during the development, so you can avoid repeating our mistakes.

 ## Requirements